journy-io/js-sdk/README.md

 ## 📬 API

-More documentation and information about the [journy.io](https://journy.io?utm_source=github&utm_content=readme-js-sdk) API can be found in our [API documentation](https://journy-io.readme.io/reference).
+More documentation and information about our API can be found in the [API documentation](https://journy-io.readme.io/reference).

 ## 💯 Tests